 The Veterans association estimated that for every dollar a veteran gained, they spent 70 cents.
 (A mpc of 0.7).
 That is a high % of extra income to be spent.

 If we assume that there really was a marginal propensity to consume of 0.7 (And for simplicity let us ignore import spending and taxes) This would mean the veteran stimulus would create a multiplier effect of 3.33 Multiplier = 1 /( 1-mpc) This means that for the extra government spending of $1.8.
 The final increase in GDP would be $5.94bn.
-If the government had cut taxes for the wealth, the impact of the stimulus would have been much lower.
+If the government had cut taxes for the wealthy, the impact of the stimulus would have been much lower.

 What should the UK do?

 The irony is that the most effective stimulus might be to increase welfare benefits.
-People on benefits are typically, the lowest income groups.
-If benefits are increased, the marginal propensity to consumer might be highest.
+People on benefits are typically the lowest income groups.
+If benefits are increased, the marginal propensity to the consumer might be highest.
 However, this isn’t going to happen, the government are more likely to cut benefits.
 The government may also claim that increasing benefits may create a disincentive to work.

-In terms of tax cuts, increasing the threshold for income tax, will benefit everyone, but the lowest paid relatively the most.
+In terms of tax cuts, increasing the threshold for income tax will benefit everyone, but the lowest-paid relatively the most.
 This also increases the incentive to work.
 It would be a good place to start.